ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 - **Changing Lanes Left: / Changing Lanes Right:**  Status change only, shows when vehicle is in lane change.

--	**Lane Change Transition Distance:** Lane Change is considered complete after the vehicle coordinate frame is close to the new lane center.
+-	**Lane Change Transition Distance:** Lane Change is considered complete after the origin vehicle coordinate frame is this many centimeters from the new lane center.

--	**Steer Forward Distance During Lane Change:** The range of centimeters to look ahead when performing steering AI actions during a lane change, interpolated based on steerForwardSpeedRange.
+-	**Steer Forward Distance During Lane Change:** The range in centimeters to look ahead when performing steering AI actions during a lane change, interpolated based on steerForwardSpeedRange.

-- **Clamp Decay Exponent:** Exponential decay was added to lighten the clamping to 1 as the vehicle converged on the center lane to regain full steering control.
+- **Clamp Decay Exponent:** Exponential decay to lighten the clamping to full steering extents as the vehicle converges on the center lane to regain steering control.

 -	**Lane Change Comfort Proximity:** The minimum proximity in centimeters behind and in front of the vehicle for which it is acceptable to change lanes.
 In addition, the vehicle calculates if it or the other vehicle could stop in time to avoid the collision, and this value sets an extra barrier.